mritunjaymishra9753/IPL_Auction_strategy_using_past_data/README.md

 # IPL_Auction_strategy_using_past_data

+Developing auction strategy for new IPL franchise by analyzing past IPL data to create a strong and balanced squad

+# Description
 This repository showcases my project on developing an auction strategy for a new IPL franchise, utilizing SQL and Excel as primary tools for data analysis.

 By leveraging SQL queries, I extracted and manipulated relevant data from the IPL dataset.
 This allowed me to explore player performances, team dynamics, and auction trends to identify key insights for building a competitive and balanced squad.